DZakh/Custom-border-mixin/README.md

 	}
 }
 ```
 Very simple animation.
-It moves the border one section counterclockwise - to right in our case.
-Turn on it:
+It moves the border one section counterclockwise — to the right in our case.
+Turn it on:
 ```scss
 .item-with-super-cool-border {
 	/* Some styling */